 The types are displayed on a hexagon, which shows the relationship between each of the personality types.
 They type’s closest to each other are more alike than those further away.
 For instance, realistic and social types are represented as completely opposite to each other in the diagram as the two types are very different.
 However, social and artistic types are not that far apart so they are next to each other in the Hexagon.

 How does the Holland Code (RIASEC) model relate to us at work?

 Holland proposed that our career choice and occupational preference is an expression of our personality.
 The theory proposes that we will find different environments more to our liking, and that we will work best in environments that match our personality and preference.

 Once we have identified our unique personality type, we can find a career to match them.
 As we can show similarities to two or three areas, it is a useful tool to narrow down our career search.
 Finding the ideal environment to match our personality types means we are more likely to be satisfied and successful.

 Most career counselors will recommend that you give primary consideration to careers that most closely align with your top two or three codes, as this will result in a better fit and less friction between your personality/interests and the nature of the career you have chosen.

-Those with artistic personalities will excel in careers as artists (as the name suggests), but also in careers as entrepreneurs, product designers or architects.
+Those with artistic personalities will excel in careers in the arts (as the name suggests), but also in careers as entrepreneurs, product designers or architects.
 The social personalities find pure joy in helping others, meaning they will most likely be successful in careers as nurses, counsellors, teachers, therapists or even in customer services.

 Enterprising people tend to succeed in careers as politicians, real estate agents, actuaries, fundraisers or human resources.
 Finally, conventional personality types tend to work well as accountants or event planners due to their accurate and methodical approach.